-Psychology is the scientific study of behavior and mental processes.
+A course focusing on the scientific study of behavior and mental processes.
 The content of the course focuses on the exploration of major theories and concepts, methods and research findings in psychology.
-Topics include applied psychology, biological foundations, cognition, development, emotion, learning, motivation, personality, psychological disorders and therapies, and social psychology.
+Topics include biological foundations, perception, learning, cognition, emotion, motivation, development, personality, social psychology, psychological disorders and therapies.
 This course is transferable to transferable four-year colleges and is a prerequisite for most upper division psychology courses.